Shreyya18/local-repo/README.md

 you can also use,

 git push -u origin main
+(can use git push after this)